ardaillon/FCN_GCI/README.md

 python /path_to/FCN-f0/FCN_GCI.py /path_to/test.wav -f sdif

 ## Example figures
+Example of prediction of triangle shape from real speech extract :
 ![Example of prediction of triangle shape from real speech extract](examples/figures/prediction_triangle_example.png?raw=true "Example of prediction of triangle shape from real speech extract")

+Example of prediction of glottal flow shape from real speech extract :
 ![Example of prediction of glottal flow shape from real speech extract](examples/figures/prediction_glottal_flow_example.png?raw=true "Example of prediction of glottal flow shape from real speech extract")

 ## References